syntax-namaste/CertoraMultiContract-SelfExploration/Step4/runs/README.md

 Manually adding the `require` statement that the price of the car should always be 10 does the job for us.
 (Check updated rule `balanceDecreasesOnPurchase` in `person.spec`).<br><br>

-Since the price of the car always remains 10, shoudn't we do this via `invariants`?
-Let us try that as our next step.
+Since the price of the car always remains 10, can we do this via `invariants`?
+No, because Certora Prover does not invoke constructors of external contracts while using `invariant` or `requireInvariant` (For detailed explanation, refer my GitHub Repo: [Certora-Invariants-Single-And-Multi-Contract-SelfExploration](https://github.com/syntax-namaste/Certora-Invariants-Single-And-Multi-Contract-SelfExploration)).